 And it was true.
 The older kids had soccer and music, school plays and horse shows.
-We were always on the run, and she was, quite literally, along for the ride.
+We were always on the run, and she was just, quite literally, along for the ride.
 For years, when we would visit the McDonalds drive-through, she would ask if we could please eat inside this time?
 No, not this time, Sweetie.
 We have to go.

 For all those years, I drove them, to school, and practice, and sleepovers, to be with family, to vacations, and – not as often as I now wish – to shows and field trips and museums.
-It is clear to me now how completely I got to choose the direction they would go, driven by my own ideas of what was best, and how often my youth, hangups, and inexperience were riding shotgun.
+It is clear to me now how completely I got to choose the direction they would go, driven by my own ideas of what was best, my youth, hangups, and inexperience riding shotgun.
 How different it was for the first kid, whose activities and interest and cleanliness were almost always a priority, and the fourth, whose almost never were.
 And how it all evened out, in some hodgepodge fashion along the way, somewhere between ridiculous first-time mom decisions like only white ice cream and fun fourth-child ones involving Drumsticks in carseats.

 You can learn an awful lot, just driving around.
 Take it from me: a mom who stays in the car.

 You have captured my life, too, with this one.
 350,000 miles have been driven in my minivan–new when we bought it.
 Truly our second home.
 My “baby” and I still live there.
 Thanks for another one of your clever stories.

 Thank you, Lisa!
 It is a lifetime we drive those minivans.
 Though that is some incredible mileage!